mtov/engsoftmoderna/en/chapter1.md

 considerations
 ([link](https://insights.stackoverflow.com/survey/2018#ethics)).
-One question asked if developers felt obligated to consider the ethical implications of the code they create — almost 80% responded positively.
+One question asked if developers felt obligated to consider the ethical implications of the code they create---almost 80% responded positively.
 Another question asked who should hold the responsibility for code that leads to unethical behavior, to which 57% pointed to the company's top management and 23%